EduardoRenz/file_uploader/README.md

 # PHP Cloud File Uploader POC
-This is a proof of concept PHP script that demonstrates how to upload files to cloud services, specifically Google Drive.
+This is a proof of concept PHP script that demonstrates how to upload files to cloud services, specifically Amazon S3.
 It allows you to select a file from your local machine and upload it to your Google Drive account.

 ## Prerequisites
 To run this script, you will need: